 This is an operation in which the difference between a reasonable and good result is determined by attention to detail and subtle adjustments of surgical technique.
 I use as short a scar as possible, and may recommend combining the technique with liposuction in order to fine-tune contour adjustments.

-There are two main types of abdominoplasty.
 During a standard/ full abdominoplasty, the excess skin and fat between the pubic bone and the bellybutton are removed.
-This is achieved by lifting up all the abdominal skin, pulling it down, and removing the excess.
+This is achieved by lifting up all the abdominal skin at the front, pulling it down, and removing the excess.
+This leaves a long scar across the lower abdomen.
 The bellybutton is repositioned within the relocated skin, resulting in a scar around/ within the bellybutton.
 Any looseness of the abdominal muscles (e.g. diastasis recti) is repaired at the same time.
+A fleur de lis abdominoplasty involves removing both horizontal and vertical excess of skin, and is used where there has been dramatic weight loss, and there is a large amount of excess skin.
+The resultant scar is like an upside-down “T”, with a long low scar across the lower abdomen, combined with a vertical scar in the midline of the abdomen.
 A mini abdominoplasty involves removal of excess skin below the bellybutton, without disturbing its position.
 Limited tightening of the abdominal muscles may be performed if necessary during this procedure.
 During an extended abdominoplasty, surplus skin and fat of the loins and back are also removed so the scar extends around the flanks onto the lower back.

 Consequences and limitations